slouloudis/reading-notes/102/Read03-revisionsandthecloud.md

 `git reset --hard` Git will overwrite all changes, destroying all uncommited changes.
 Bit scary!

-To undo a commited snapshot:
+To undo a committed snapshot:

 `git commit -m "example"`

 `git revert HEAD`

-Git will make a new commit so you dont lose the old commit? - Look up
+Git will make a new commit so you don't lose the old commit? - Look up

-To return your file to its state when you last commited it, use
+To return your file to its state when you last committed it, use

 `git checkout -- example.html`

-Not on the above - you are overwriting any other changes you've made - you are importing the last version you commited and overwriting other changes.
+Not on the above - you are overwriting any other changes you've made - you are importing the last version you committed and overwriting other changes.